Photo from MPBLAROUND THE REGION84

 Since the Philippine government implemented the Enhanced Community Quarantine (ECQ) last March 15, Villahermosa has been in the Special Services Centre in Fort Bonifacio, Taguig.

-The six-foot guard has been taking orders there, but of all, it's the Army's relief operations that he relishes the most, saying it satisfies him in doing it.
+The six-foot guard has been taking orders there, but of all, it's the Army's relief operations that he relishes the most, saying it gives him satisfaction while doing it.

 "It feels so good that I've got to serve my country in this trying time.
 Lalo na yung times na namamahagi kami ng relief goods," said Villahermosa, who averaged 8.0 points in 16 games for Bacolod during the Chooks-to-Go Maharlika Pilipinas Basketball League Lakan Cup.